Who Owns Wooden Boats?

 We have an author in our midst!

-I typically only read technical information so we can keep these great old boats in the water and operating reliably and rarely read for enjoyment.
-That being said: I have personally read Danger Within and it is a can't put it down thriller!
+I typically only read technical information that allows us to keep these great old boats in the water and operating reliably, so I rarely get to read for enjoyment.
+That being said, I have personally read Danger Within and it is a can't-put-it-down thriller!
+See Mark's web site!